-Barron & Redding was originally founded nearly fifty years ago as Fitzpatrick & Barron.
+Barron & Redding was originally founded over fifty years ago as Fitzpatrick & Barron.
 Mr. Fitzpatrick left the firm in 1960 to serve as a Circuit Court Judge, and in 1969 the firm became Barron & Redding.
-Over the years the firm has continued to bring in dedicated, talented attorneys resulting in growth in expertise and services.
+Over the years the firm has continued to bring in dedicated, talented attorneys resulting in increased expertise and services.

 With all areas of law becoming more complex, each of our attorneys concentrates in narrow, interrelated practice areas.
 This allows for the development of valuable expertise and the provision of multiple high quality services to our clients.
 In the various practice areas, attorneys and staff work together as a team, each contributing their expertise as needed without needless duplication of time and services.

 The firm employs well-qualified paralegals, legal assistants and administrative staff.
 Under attorney direction and supervision they perform services which enable us to represent clients economically and efficiently.